sushiat/DelHelX/README.md

 # DelHelX

-`DelHelX` helps VATSIM controllers by automating delivery related checks in EuroScope.
+`DelHelX` helps VATSIM controllers by automating delivery related checks and adding a few convenience features in EuroScope.

 ## Table of Contents